dlicht110/compiler-construction/BNFC-example.md

 ### Haskell

+Run

     bnfc -m haskell Cmm.cf
     make
     ./TestCmm fibonacci.cmm

-which should answer
+and check that you get the answer

         Parse Successful!

-and then display the [Abstract Syntax] and the [Linearized tree].
+followed by the [Abstract Syntax] and the [Linearized tree].

 ### Java

+Run

     bnfc -m java Cmm.cf
     make
     java Cmm/Test <fibonacci.cmm

-withe same output as for Haskell, see above.
+and check that you get the same output as for Haskell, see above.

 ## Answer the following questions